Palghar: Economy

 The economy of Palghar is primarily driven by the primary and tertiary sectors.
 As the administrative seat of the Taluka and District, Palghar hosts numerous government offices, providing employment opportunities to many residents.

 Agriculture, Animal husbandry, dairy farming, and fisheries are extensively practiced in the rural areas surrounding the city, playing a significant role in fueling the local economy.
 The region is known for its production of rice, fruits, and dairy products.

 Historically, Palghar was notorious for wood smuggling in the post-independence era.
 This illicit activity has been largely curbed due to stringent measures by the Forest Department and local police.
 Additionally, the region's secluded beaches were once favored by smugglers who used them to offload goods and transport them to Mumbai by road to evade customs.

+Future development

+The Maharashtra government envisions the Palghar district as the "Fourth Mumbai" (Mumbai 4.0) to expand the Mumbai Metropolitan Region (MMR) and boost the regional economy.
+A primary driver of this growth is the upcoming Vadhavan Port, a greenfield deep-water port near Dahanu.
+Developed jointly by the Jawaharlal Nehru Port Authority and the Maharashtra Maritime Board, the port is designed to handle the world's largest cargo ships and is estimated to generate over one million jobs.

+The region will also be connected to the Mumbai–Ahmedabad high-speed rail corridor (bullet train), with dedicated stations planned at Boisar and Vasai-Virar, which is projected to significantly reduce travel time to Mumbai's Bandra Kurla Complex (BKC).

+To accommodate the resulting industrial and demographic expansion, state agencies are planning two major townships in the district, including a 514 sq km development in the Dahanu taluka and another near the Boisar bullet train station.
+This state-led infrastructure push has spurred large-scale residential and commercial real estate projects in the area, such as the Veena Samrajya township in Palghar West, designed to accommodate the incoming logistics workforce.